1Madgeek/react-flow-builder/README.md

   event-based workflows.
 Define sequences for actions based on real-time events and improve decision-making automation.

-- **Marketing Automation Tools:** Ideal for mail marketing workflows and campaign automation, allowing marketing teams to visualize customer journeys, manage touchpoints, and streamline campaign flows.
+- **Marketing Automation Tools:** Ideal for mail marketing workflows and campaign automation, allowing marketing teams to visualize customer journeys, manage touch points, and streamline campaign flows.

 - **Business Process Automation:** Tailored for enterprise process automation, FlowBuilder is a great fit for designing complex business workflows.
 [Madgeek](https://www.madgeek.in), a leader in enterprise tools, specializes in creating